Our Services

 Symptoms may include:

-If you're experiencing EDS falling asleep while standing in line at the store, especially along with any of the symptoms above, you can use Ubie's free AI-powered Narcolepsy symptom checker to quickly assess whether your symptoms may be related to this condition.
+If you're experiencing EDS falling asleep while standing in line at the store, especially along with any of the symptoms above, it's important to get a proper evaluation—you can start by checking your symptoms with Ubie's free AI-powered Narcolepsy symptom checker to help identify whether your daytime sleepiness patterns match this condition.

 Certain medications can cause drowsiness, including: